silverstripe/silverstripe-webauthn-authenticator/docs/en/readme.md

 ### "Find out more" links

-You can configure (or remove) the "Find out more" links shown to users when the "Security key" authentication method option is shown in multi-factor authentication registration or verification flows by adjusting the user help link in configuration:
+You can configure (or remove) the "help" links shown to users when the "Security key" authentication method option is shown in multi-factor authentication registration or verification flows by adjusting the user help link in configuration: